St Bede's College, Christchurch

-St. Bede's College is a state integrated Roman Catholic day and boarding school in Christchurch, New Zealand, for boys aged 12 (Year 9) to 18 (Year 13).
+St. Bede's College is an integrated Roman Catholic day and boarding school in Christchurch, New Zealand, for boys aged 12 (Year 9) to 18 (Year 13).
 St. Bede's is the oldest Roman Catholic Boys' College in New Zealand's South Island.
 It is also the only Catholic day and boarding college for boys in New Zealand's South Island.
 Students at St Bede's are colloquially known as Bedeans.
 St Bede's College was founded in 1911 by the Marists, a religious congregation founded in Lyon, France, in 1816.

 History

 Role of the Marists in New Zealand

 Father (later Bishop) Jean Baptiste François Pompallier, first bishop of the Roman Catholic Church in New Zealand, was one of the thirteen founders of the Society of Mary (Marists).

 The canonical approbation of the Society of Mary was given by Pope Gregory XVI in 1836.
 Fr Jean-Claude Colin had a close association with Pompallier who accompanied the French Marist Missionaries to New Zealand.
 The Society of Mary became involved in missionary work and teaching, work that was very similar to the missions of the Jesuits, but which had a distinctive Marian approach.

 Before 1877, education in New Zealand was a provincial jurisdiction, with many schools being established by churches or private funding.
 With the Education Act 1877, the New Zealand Government centralised control through twelve regional education boards to introduce free, compulsory and secular education.
 Schools intending to teach religious instruction could not receive Government assistance.
 The Society of Mary continued to build the foundations for a Catholic System of Education, sourcing religious teachers from Ireland, Europe and Australia.
 In 1885, the Society of Mary established St. Patrick's College in Cambridge Terrace, Wellington.
 St. Patrick's College was the first Society of Mary secondary school for Boys in New Zealand.